zossebart/brouter-mtb/README.md

 This profile tries to find routes suitable for mountainbikes.
 It tries to avoid major roads and focuses on tracks for uphills and paths/tracks for downhills where possible.

-There are two major switches to modify the behaviour:
+There are two major parameters to modify the behaviour:

 * is_wet
  * false: normal behaviour (default)
  * true: try to avoid ways which are potentially unpleasant to ride when they are wet (for example ways with grass/earth surface)
-* avoid_unpaved (available only prior to v1.1.0)
+* mtb_hard_factor (range 0 - 4)
- * true: normal behaviour (default), generate routes for XC/AM
+ * 0: normal behaviour (default in mtb-zossebart.brf), generate routes for XC/AM
- * false: generate harder routes (for example Enduro)
+ * 2: generate harder routes (for example All Mountain, default in mtb-zossebart-hard.brf)

-These parameters are configurable from within the Locus UI when used with Locus version 3.19 and up.
+ * 4: highest setting (for example Enduro)

+Also, there are some additional switches for special features:
+* allow_ferries: switch on and off the usage of ferries (default off)
+* allow_steps: wether the route can go over steps (default on)
+* use_uncertain_gates: wether passing of gates with unknown access restrictions is allowed or not.
+The default behaviour is to do not pass such gates.
+However, in some poorly mapped areas, it might be beneficial to enable this switch to avoid lots of big detours in the routing.
+Be aware that you could end up at a closed or restricted gate then!

 **CAUTION:** Locus ignores the default settings of the parameters when the profile is first configured!
 This means the _avoid_unpaved_ parameter is set to _false_, which leads to the creation of harder routes in profile versions prior to v1.1.0!
 Please enable _avoid_unpaved_ at the first setup if you want the default behaviour!
 This setting is global for all profiles configured in Locus.